Microlocs 101: 5 Stages and Micro Locs Maintenance

 Styling

-While styling possibilities are endless, it is important not to over style and creates too much tension at the root.
+While styling possibilities are endless, it is important not to over style and create too much tension at the root.
 Too much tension can lead to traction alopecia.
 Waiting too long between maintenance appointments can also weaken locs.
 Locs are strengthened by the ability to encapsulate new growth.
 In other words, there is a fine balance between over-styling and neglect.

 To prevent locs from breaking or merging together, microlocs should be retied or retightened every 4 weeks.
 After week 4, your locs may look a bit wild because the base of your locs is weaker.
 If you don’t have the budget/time to visit your loctician every month, you can go up to 8 weeks at most.